ODEX-TOS/tos-desktop-environment/docs/09-options.md

  </tr>
 </table>

-This option changes *when* screen objects are created.
-In AwesomeWM 4.x, by default, they are created before `rc.lua` is parsed.
+This option changes _when_ screen objects are created.
+In TDE 4.x, by default, they are created before `rc.lua` is parsed.
 This is very convenient for setup where the number of screen never changes.
 By creating them before `rc.lua`, it is possible to make many assumptions such as `mouse.screen` and